eugeneswalker/gitlab-chart/doc/charts/gitlab/sidekiq/index.md

     negateQueues: mailers
 ```

-This will set `SOME_POD_KEY` only for app containers in the `mailers`
+This will set `SOME_POD_KEY` only for application containers in the `mailers`
 pod.
-Pod-level `extraEnv` settings are not added to init containers.
+Pod-level `extraEnv` settings are not added to [init containers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).

 ### extraVolumes